 - Turn down mixer speed to low and add the egg yolk (or yogurt), rose water and cardamom.
 Mix just until incorporated.

 - Turn off mixer and add all of the flour.
 Turn mixer to low, and mix until all the flour is moistened.
 Do not overmix or your cookies will be tough.

 - Shape into balls 1 1/4-inch across (25 grams), place on the lined baking sheet, spacing cookies with 2 inches between them.
-Using your fingers, press down on each cookie until it is 1/4- thick.
-Pat gently around the edges of the cookie cracks.
+Using your fingers, press down on each cookie until it is about 1/3- thick.
+Pat gently around the edges if the cookie cracks.
 If you prefer a thinner, crispier cookie press a bit thinner: about 1/4-inch.

 - Sprinkle the tops with chopped pistachios and candied rose petals, if using.